davidusb-geek/emhass/docs/lpems.md

 Now, how can we be certain of the good and optimal management of these devices?
 If we define a fixed schedule for our deferrable loads, is this the best solution?
 When we can indicate or force a charge or discharge on the battery?
 This is a well known academic problem for an Energy Management System.

 The first and most basic approach could be to define some basic rules or heuristics, this is the so called rule-based approach.
 The rules could be some fixed schedules for the deferrable loads, or some threshold based triggering of the battery charge/discharge, and so on.
 The rule-based approach has the advantage of being simple to implement and robust.
-However, the main disadvantage is that optimality is not guranteed.
+However, the main disadvantage is that optimality is not guaranteed.

 The goal of this work is to provide an easy to implement framework where anyone using Home Assistant can apply the best and optimal set of instructions to control the energy flow in a household.
 There are many ways and techniques that can be found in the literature to implement optimized EMS.
 In this package we are using just one of those techniques, the Linear Programming approach, that will be presented below.